Hetty Pegler's Tump - the barn dance band

 About HPT

-We are a barn dance ceilidh band providing live music of a traditional nature, for dancing or listening, presented in a lively and exciting style.
+Hetty Pegler's Tump is a barn dance ceilidh band providing live music of a traditional nature, for dancing or listening.
+We are probably one of the longest running and most experienced Barn dance/Ceilidh bands in Gloucestershire.

-As Tony modestly puts it: "HPT has positive drive and strong rhythmic pulse, an excellent sense of timing, and a feel for harmony and spontaneous improvisation."
+We offer you very danceable & vibrant music which, in all modesty, we consider has "positive drive and a strong rhythmic pulse, an excellent sense of timing, and a feel for harmony and spontaneous improvisation."

 Our music is mainly English, Irish, Scottish, and American country dance tunes.
-European tunes are included, as are many in the Playford and Early Music styles.
-Occasionally, vocal refrains are added.
+European & Scandinavian tunes are included from time to time and when required we are able to provide specialised tunes from an extensive Playford and Early Music repertoire.

 Also available as...